Achievable logoAchievable logo

 Restrictive lung disease

-Restrictive lung diseases, on the other hand, are caused by decreased lung volumes, without any obstruction to airflow, due to pathology in the lung parenchyma, chest wall or pleura.
-It is seen in interstitial lung disease, morbid obesity, scoliosis, kyphosis, ankylosing spondylitis and neuromuscular disorders like Guillain-Barre syndrome, myasthenia gravis, muscular dystrophy and ALS.
+Restrictive lung diseases are caused by decreased lung volumes without airflow obstruction.
+The restriction occurs due to pathology in the lung parenchyma, chest wall, or pleura.
+Restrictive patterns are seen in interstitial lung disease, morbid obesity, scoliosis, kyphosis, ankylosing spondylitis, and neuromuscular disorders such as Guillain-Barre syndrome, myasthenia gravis, muscular dystrophy, and ALS.

 Categories of restrictive lung diseases